natural theology

 * * * * * * * * *

 These facts make the way to peace very clear.
 There will be no victory.
-There will be no surrender, t the peace talks must begin now.
+There will be no surrender, the peace talks must begin now.
 They will not be peace talks between victor and vanquished.
 They will be peace talks between equal people.

 Will people accuse us of collaborating with the enemy?
 Perhaps they will, because they do not understand the unique nature of World War III.
 No harm can come of such peace talks.
 They do not presuppose disarmament.
 Mutual Assured Destruction can remain in place.
 I do not think there will ever be nuclear disarmament, but I do think there will be stable world peace.

-peace does not require surrender, peace does not require victory.
+Peace does not require surrender, peace does not require victory.
 All that it requires is that we settle our murderous differences.
 We cannot settle them by nuclear war, so we must settle them by negotiation.
 I see no other way.

 Instead of sitting around waiting for the war to happen and talking endless useless words about disarmament, we must have the courage to think about peace, and we must have the courage to do something about it ourselves.